 Note that the energy value of the assessed building must be calculated hourly and then summed, because the energy balance (net energy in or out) in each hour must be solved so as to apply the correct value (import or export).
 The benchmark dwelling does not have solar PV, so all energy is imported and there is no need to calculate the balance.
 As such, the benchmark dwelling may have the annual energy loads grouped into peak, shoulder and off-peak times and then have the relevant energy value factors applied.
-Find more information about this in sections 3.14 and 3.15.
+Find more information about this in section 3.